Robby Gordon: Controversies

 Gordon's off-road finishes have also been the source of controversy.
-His second-place finish in the San Felipe 250, March 2009, was overshadowed by allegations that in a very remote area he veered off course and drove down a cliff.
-The maneuver let him bypass a difficult section of the course, get ahead of another competitor without having to pass, and was a four-mile shortcut.
+His second place finish in the San Felipe 250, March 2009, was overshadowed by allegations that in a very remote area he veered off course and drove down a cliff.
+The maneuver let him bypass a difficult section of the course and get ahead of another competitor without having to pass in what was essentially a four-mile shortcut.
 Trophy Truck competitor Ed Herbst filed a protest, which was supported by evidence from a pit crew known as the Baja Fools who had set up a pit stop in that section of the course.
 On investigation, two sets of Toyo tire tracks (identical to those on Gordon's truck) were found which established the four-mile shortcut.
 The protest was denied based on the fact that given Gordon's average speed, the four-mile shortcut would not have changed the results.
-After initially filing an appeal of the decision, Herbst, who shares a sponsor with Gordon, elected to withdraw the appeal and the results were deemed final.
+After initially filing an appeal of the decision, Herbst, who shared a sponsor with Gordon, elected to withdraw the appeal and the results were deemed final.

 Likewise, Gordon was initially declared the winner of the 2009 Baja 500 on June 6, 2009.
 However, he was stripped of the title and moved to seventh place after it was determined that he violated two rules: one a fueling violation, the other a highway speed violation.
 A total of 100 minutes in penalties were assessed: 90 minutes for the more serious fueling violation where an amateur video proved that he illegally received fuel on the highway, and 10 minutes for the speed violation.

 Gordon's troubles with NASCAR rules continued in 2009.
 He was caught with excessive rear toe (angle of the wheels to the car) after the May 27, 2009 Coca-Cola 600 at the Charlotte Motor Speedway.
 This illegal adjustment permits the car to carry more speed into the corner.
-Gordon was docked 50 points and his crew chief was fined $50,000.
+Gordon was docked fifty points and his crew chief was fined $50,000.
 Gordon elected not to appeal the infraction.

-In 2010, the car Gordon owns and drives was found to have illegal parts during inspection on May 7, 2010 before a race at Darlington Raceway.
+In 2010, Gordon’s car found to have illegal parts during inspection on May 7, 2010 before a race at Darlington Raceway.
 Gordon was docked 25 owner points and 25 driver points.
 His crew chief, Samuel Stanley was fined $25,000 and placed on NASCAR probation for the rest of the year.
 This fine brought Gordon's five year total to $290,000 paid to NASCAR.